 If you are diagnosed with GERD, your doctor will likely suggest certain lifestyle changes such as losing weight, or sleeping on your left side or with your upper body slightly raised.
 In terms of medication, your doctor may prescribe drugs intended to reduce the levels of gastric acid in your stomach, including antacids, proton pump inhibitors, and others.
 There are also drugs available for protecting your stomach lining and even for strengthening your lower esophageal sphincter (be sure to discuss the side effects of these drugs).
 Surgery may also be an option.

 Natural medicine can help greatly in preventing and managing your GERD.
-A nutritional counsellor can not only help you lose weight where necessary, but can also recommend what foods to eat and what to avoid, such as chocolate, which can worsen your heartburn.
+A doctor of naturopathy can not only help you lose weight where necessary, but can also recommend what foods to eat and what to avoid, such as chocolate, which can worsen your heartburn.
 Acupuncture and TCM can help you swallow more easily and can reduce your heartburn.
-Yoga and massage therapy can also decrease your symptoms dramatically.
+Chiropractic care and massage therapy can also potentially decrease your symptoms dramatically.

 Contact us for a FREE consultation on how natural therapy can help you prevent and manage gastroesophageal reflux disease.